Itzjesse2252/docs/content/get-started/start-your-journey/uploading-a-project-to-github.md

 When making changes, remember that you can create a new branch from the `main` branch of your repository, so that you can experiment without affecting the main copy of files.
 Then, when you're happy with a set of a changes, open a pull request to merge the changes into your `main` branch.
 For a reminder of how to do this, see [AUTOTITLE](/get-started/start-your-journey/hello-world).

+## Uploading a Folder to Github
+You can **add a folder** to a GitHub repo in several ways(web UI or git on your computer).
+Say you want to upload a folder names images, Here are the quick options:

+**1) Using the GitHub web UI (upload an existing folder)**
+* - Go to the repo → Add file → Upload files.
+* - Drag-and-drop the folder (or use the file chooser and select the folder).
+Modern browsers preserve folder structure.
+*- Commit changes.

+**2) Using the GitHub web UI (create a new folder + file)** *- Repo → Add file → Create new file.
+*- In the filename box type the path, e.g. images/README.md *- Add content, then Commit changes.
+**Note**: Git does not track empty folders.
+If you need an empty folder, create a placeholder file (e.g. .gitkeep or README.md) inside it.

+**3) Using Git locally (recommended if you’re working locally)** *- mkdir "images"
+*- add files into that folder (or touch images/.gitkeep to keep it if empty) *- git add images
+*- git commit -m "Add images folder"
+*- git push origin main

+## Notes
+*- Avoid spaces in folder names; prefer hyphens or underscores.
+*- GitHub won’t store empty folders unless there’s at least one file inside.
+*- If you’re uploading large binary files (images over 100 MB or many large files), consider Git LFS.

 ## Next steps

 * Most people want to keep working on their files locally (i.e. on their own computer), and then continually sync these locally-made changes with this "remote" {% ifversion fpt or ghec %}(in the cloud){% endif %} repository on {% data variables.product.github %}.
 There are plenty of tools that let you do this, such as GitHub Desktop.
 To get started, you'd need to: